buha/gpibcs/doc/user-manual.md

 # TEL GPIBCS
-*This document covers version v0.1.0 of the software*

 ## 1. Scope
 `GPIBCS` stands for *General Purpose Interface Bus Command Sequencer*.
 As such, the scope of this software is to provide a graphical way of issuing single or a sequence of `GPIB` commands to a TEL Prober (officially tested) or any other GPIB capable device (untested).